The prizes of the journalism competition “Tvapatum 2019: Stories About Changes” found their masters.

 “Observer: Best Prize in Investigative Journalism” went to “Hetq” Journalist Christine Aghalaryan’s investigation “The Price of Armenian Gold: An Investigation of Poor Communities and Abandoned Tailing Dumps.”

-The materials are made in the genre of journalistic inquiry or contain elements of journalistic inquiry.
+The materials are made in the genre of journalistic investigation or contain elements of journalistic investigation.
 Assessment of work will take into account the disclosure of obscure or uncertain information, fact-checking, and the use of data journalism tools.